5 Steps in the Engagement Recovery Playbook to Rebuild Team Spirit After Organizational Trauma

 Takeaway: When employees come together around a shared purpose, energy starts to flow again.
 Working toward something meaningful rebuilds teams and it renews confidence, belonging, and real connection.

-4. Use Predictive Intelligence to Identify Re-Engagement Opportunities
+4. Use Predictive Intelligence for Employee Disengagement Recovery

 Challenge: